greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/malicious_ticket_1.md

 title: Suspecting a ticket to be malicious
 category: Handling tickets
 subcategory: General
 description: Documenting how and when to contact security if a ticket is looking suspicious/malicious in nature.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/malicious_ticket_1/
+linkTitle: Suspecting a ticket to be malicious
+type: docs
 ---

 ## Overview